 Though typically harmless, Legionella bacteria can be deadly when it causes Legionnaires’ disease, a pneumonia-like lung infection.
 The elderly and people with weakened immune systems are the most susceptible to the disease, yet there isn’t much research to show whether Legionella bacteria may be found in respiratory care devices.

-That’s why Nutting and his research partner, respiratory care student Jennifer Hoolenhan, are testing for the bacteria in medical devices such as ventilators, humidifiers and continuous positive airway pressure (CPAP) machines at long-term care facilities.
+That’s why Nutting and his research partner, respiratory care student Jennifer Hoolehan, are testing for the bacteria in medical devices such as ventilators, humidifiers and continuous positive airway pressure (CPAP) machines at long-term care facilities.

-“Idaho Health and Welfare had been trying to do this study for a while, but they just didn’t have the manpower,” said Nutting.
+“Staff in the Bureau of Communicable Disease Prevention had been trying to do this study for a while, but they just didn’t have the manpower,” said Nutting.

 “It’s really been mutually beneficial,” Nutting said of the collaboration.